kestra-io/docs/content/docs/07.administrator-guide/03.monitoring/index.md

 In a near future, we will provide a template dashboard as a quick start.

-## Kestra endpoint
+## Kestra endpoints
-Kestra expose some internal endpoints on the management port (8081 by default), depending on servers:
+Kestra exposes some internal endpoints on the management port (8081 by default), depending on servers:

-* `/worker`: will expose all current running task on this worker
+* `/worker`: will expose all currently running tasks on this worker.
-* `/scheduler`: will expose all current scheduled flows on this scheduler with next date
+* `/scheduler`: will expose all currently scheduled flows on this scheduler with the next date.
-* `/kafkastreams`: will expose all kafka stream state and aggregated store lag.
+* `/kafkastreams`: will expose all Kafka Streams states and aggregated store lag.
-* `/kafkastreams/{clientId}/lag`: will expose details lag for a clientId
+* `/kafkastreams/{clientId}/lag`: will expose details lag for a clientId.
-* `/kafkastreams/{clientId}/metrics`: will expose details metrics for a clientId
+* `/kafkastreams/{clientId}/metrics`: will expose details metrics for a clientId.

-## Others micronaut default endpoint
+## Other Micronaut default endpoints
-Since Kestra is based on [Micronaut](https://micronaut.io), the [default micronaut endpoints](https://docs.micronaut.io/latest/guide/index.html#providedEndpoints) are enabled by default on port 8081 :
+Since Kestra is based on [Micronaut](https://micronaut.io), the [default Micronaut endpoints](https://docs.micronaut.io/latest/guide/index.html#providedEndpoints) are enabled by default on port 8081 :

 * `/info` [Info Endpoint](https://docs.micronaut.io/snapshot/guide/index.html#infoEndpoint) with git status information.
-* `/health` [Health Endpoint](https://docs.micronaut.io/snapshot/guide/index.html#healthEndpoint) usable as external heathcheck for the application.
+* `/health` [Health Endpoint](https://docs.micronaut.io/snapshot/guide/index.html#healthEndpoint) usable as an external heathcheck for the application.
-* `/loggers` [Loggers Endpoint](https://docs.micronaut.io/snapshot/guide/index.html#loggersEndpoint) allowing changing logger level at runtime.
+* `/loggers` [Loggers Endpoint allows changing logger level at runtime.
-* `/metrics` [Metrics Endpoint](https://docs.micronaut.io/snapshot/guide/index.html#metricsEndpoint) metrics in json format.
+* `/metrics` [Metrics Endpoint](https://docs.micronaut.io/snapshot/guide/index.html#metricsEndpoint) metrics in JSON format.
 * `/env` [Env Endpoint](https://docs.micronaut.io/snapshot/guide/index.html#environmentEndpoint) to debug configuration files.

-You can disabled some endpoints following micronaut configuration above.
+You can disable some endpoints following Micronaut configuration above.